A simplified approach to generating synthetic data for disclosure control: Utility and disclosure risk for synthetic data

-The computer science literature uses the idea of the disclosure-utility trade-off, e.g. \cite{tradeoff, balance}, implying that increasing utility will also increase disclosure risk.
-This need not be the case for synthetic data since the use of a more appropriate model may increase utility without necessarily increasing disclosure risk.
-Ideally, an analyst creating synthetic data should be able to obtain interpretable measures of utility and disclosure risk to evaluate the synthesis.
-In the $synthpop$ package we have implemented this for utility, but a measure of disclosure risk is not currently available for data with the complexity of most survey and administrative data.
+To evaluate synthetic data thoroughly we need quantitative measures of both disclosure risk (R) and data utility(U) that would allow different synthesis methods to be compared on an R-U confidentiality map (\cite{DandF1999} and \cite{DuncEllSal}, Chapter 6).
+Such measures have been developed for other disclosure control methods \cite{DFetal2001,trotF2002,kim2016,DFT} and permit evaluation of the R-U trade-off.
+In the $synthpop$ package we have implemented measures of utility (U), but a measure of disclosure risk (R) is not currently available for data with the complexity of most survey and administrative data.
 We hope that further research in this area will help us to meet this challenge in future.